hm-choi/uni-henn/README.md

 ```
 python main.py 3
 ```
-You can enter values from 1 to 7.
+You can enter values from 1 to 6.

 ## Dataset

-We use MNIST, CIFAR10, and USPS datasets for 2D CNN models which can be downloaded using Torchvision.
+We use MNIST and CIFAR10 datasets for 2D CNN models which can be downloaded using Torchvision.
 The details about datasets can be found at https://pytorch.org/vision/0.15/datasets.html.

 ## HE Parameters
 We use the Cheon-Kim-Kim-Song(CKKS) scheme following parameter settings: